elastisys/scale.cloudpool/openstack/README.md

         service catalog) to connect to.
 For example, ``RegionOne``.
       - ``assignFloatingIp``: Set to true if a floating IP address should be allocated to launched servers.
 Default: ``true``.
+      - ``connectionTimeout``: The timeout in milliseconds until a connection is established.
+      - ``socketTimeout``: The socket timeout (``SO_TIMEOUT``) in milliseconds, which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets.
   - ``scaleOutConfig``: Describes how to provision additional servers (on scale-up).
     - ``size``: The name of the server type to launch.
 For example, ``m1.medium``.
     - ``image``: The name of the machine image used to boot new servers.